Managing kids may be the easier part.

 Stay regular – Constipation is the thief of health.

 Eat lots of fruits and veggies and avoid soda and refined carbohydrates.
-After the initial rush, SUGAR makes you TIRED!
+(After the initial rush, SUGAR will always make you TIRED!)

 T= THANKFULNESS: Studies have shown that gratitude makes us happier and healthier.
 Thinking of others boosts our own mood and curbs depression.
 A SMILE increases your ‘Face Value’!

 Moderation in all things: TV, Work, Eating, Exercise, Fun.

 Your kids will not die if they are not the best looking or smartest kids in the world.

 Don’t expect to get everything done.
 Two weeks after you are gone from this world your house will get dirty again – all by itself!
 Plan to do LESS and in the end it will give you MORE.